Conversations about values and wishes for their estate are as important as the planning itself.

-For those with aging parents, the pandemic may have also prompted you to wonder whether they have an estate plan in place.
+For those with aging parents, financial missteps or age-related health concerns may prompt you to wonder whether they have an estate plan in place.
 It’s not uncommon for older adults to neglect to share details about their estates or their estate plans with their adult children.
 Unfortunately, that lack of communication often results in family strife later on, as well as an inability for heirs to be sure they are fulfilling their parents’ wishes.

-“The best way to diffuse potential family discord is to talk through all these things beforehand,” says Malia Haskins, wealth strategist at RBC Wealth Management-U.S.
+“The best way to diffuse potential family discord is to talk through all these things beforehand,” says Cyndy Ranzau, a wealth strategist at RBC Wealth Management–U.S.

 While it may seem awkward or even self-serving to attempt a conversation with your parents about their estate plans, starting that dialogue is the only way you—and they—can be sure their wishes for their health and assets will be fulfilled.